mishalpowers/mishalpowers.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Relevant information about my life
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Mishal Powers:

-- I rock a great mustache
+- I am a freshman at Williams College
-- I'm extremely loyal to my family
+- I am a student in CSI 103: E-Textiles

 What else do you need?